-The following is a rush transcript of the May 10, 2009, edition of "FOX News Sunday With Chris Wallace."
+The following is a rush transcript of the May 16, 2010, edition of "Fox News Sunday With Chris Wallace."
 This copy may not be in its final form and may be updated.

-And, Mr. Speaker, welcome back to "FOX News Sunday."
+Speaker Gingrich, welcome back to "Fox News Sunday."

 NEWT GINGRICH, FORMER SPEAKER OF THE HOUSE: Good to be here.

 WALLACE: You say President Obama and the Democrats are trying to impose a secular socialist machine on this country.
 What is that?

 GINGRICH: Well, first of all, it's clearly a machine.
 If you can get $757 billion out of the Congress and no elected official has even read the bill, that's the behavior of a Chicago-style machine.

 If you have the entire country rejecting health care, you lose Teddy Kennedy's seat over health care, and your attitude is, "Who cares, we're going to run over you and we're going to pass it —" so today for the first time, I think, in my lifetime you have a bill which passed which 58 percent of the country wants to repeal.
 That's the behavior of a machine.

 WALLACE: All right.
 Now the secular socialist part.

 GINGRICH: Well, let's — the socialist part, working backwards for a second, when you have a pay czar in the White House who thinks that they have enough power and knowledge to set the salaries for hundreds of people in dozens of companies, in an industry they've never been in — I mean, if that's not socialist — if the government is the largest owner of General Motors and Chrysler, the largest funder of AIG — they just nationalized student loans so they're now all 100 percent government program.